iAdramelk/blog/content/blog/2020-02-17-a-public-reddit-dataset.md

 is the [r/AmItheAsshole](https://www.reddit.com/r/AmItheAsshole/) subreddit, one of the natural wonders of the digital world.
-In this article, I'll show you what's in the dataset, how to get it, and some things you can do to move the frontiers of Asshole research forwards.
+In this article, I'll show you what's in the dataset, how to get it, and some things you can do to move the frontiers of Asshole research forward.

 ## What makes an Asshole?